-Known for its immense height, Mount Everest is the epitome of mountains and mountaineering.
-Every once in a while new mountaineering records are made and legends are born.
-All these mountaineers’ ultimate goal is Mt.
-Everest.
+Known for its immense height, the Earth Head Mount Everest is the epitome of mountains and mountaineering.
+Every once in a while, new mountaineering records are made and legends are born.
+The ultimate aim of all these mountaineers is to conquer Mount Everest.
 There is some kind of competition among people to knit the intrepid tale of mountaineering.
-Almost everyone knows that the mountain is the tallest peak in the world.
-Yet, many people are still unknown of its location.
+Although the fact that the mountain is the world's tallest peak is widely known, its location remains unfamiliar to many people.
 So, where is Everest Located?
 There are many unanswered questions related to Everest.

 Quench your thirst for getting answers related to Mt.
 Everest via this blog.
 Let’s uncover the various questions and everesting facts!